modenaxe/msk-bone-deformation/README.md

 We tested the MATLAB tool with two lower limb models for now: the `gait2392` model distributed with OpenSim and the full-body model published by [Rajagopal et al. (2016)](https://doi.org/10.1109/tbme.2016.2586891).
 The latter model was used in the publication associated with this repository and to produce the images in this document.

-The formulation of the tool is however generic, so nothing prevents you from testing it on other bones and models.
+The formulation of the tool is however completely generic, so nothing prevents you from testing it on other bones and models, including upper limb models.

 ## Femoral anteversion